liangchow/leetcode/Notes/Firebase.md

 # Firebase Notes

+Cloud Firestore is a NOSQL, document-oriented database.
+We store data in *documents*, which are organized into *collections*.
+- *Documents*: Each document contains a set of key-value pair.
+- *Collections*:

 ## Setup
 - **`npm i firebase`**
 - Log in to Firebase `console`, create a `project`.
 Create a `web app`.